 South Australia’s energy security target will transition to an EIS or Lower Emissions Target (LET) if or when national policy changes in the future.

-The State Government has decided to delay the start date of the Energy Security Target to 1 January 2018, while clarity is sought on the Federal Government’s response to the Finkel Review.
+The State Government will defer the start date of the Energy Security Target to 2020.

-The Energy Security Target was announced as part of the State Government’s $550 million energy plan in March.
-The target will boost energy security and increase local competition by requiring energy retailers to source more electricity from South Australian generators rather than through the interconnector to Victoria.
+The Energy Security Target was announced as part of the State Government’s $550 million energy plan in March, to boost energy security and increase local competition by requiring energy retailers to source more power from South Australian generators.

 Enter your details to subscribe to the mailing list of ourenergyplan.sa.gov.au